citusdata/citus_docs/reference/sql_workarounds.rst

 situation.
 Citus' current version works well for :ref:`real-time analytics and multi-tenant use cases. <when_to_use_citus>`

 Citus supports all SQL statements in the multi-tenant use-case.
-For real-time analytics use-cases, with queries which span across nodes, Citus supports a subset of SQL statements.
-We are continuously working to increase SQL coverage to better support other use-cases such as data warehousing queries.
-Also many of the unsupported features have workarounds; below are a number of the most useful.
+Even in the real-time analytics use-cases, with queries that span across nodes, Citus supports the majority of statements.
+The few types of unsupported queries are listed in :ref:`unsupported` Many of the unsupported features have workarounds; below are a number of the most useful.

 .. _join_local_dist: